mj3b/applied-ai-research-translator/README.md

 - architectural proposals,
 - or proof-of-concept demonstrations.

-In real delivery environments—especially regulated ones—those outputs are not sufficient to justify action.
+In real delivery environments—especially regulated or high-stakes ones—those outputs are not sufficient to justify action.

 Decision owners need:
 - explicit claims,